muammar/mkchromecast/README.md

 ###### macOS

 I will briefly describe the case of Homebrew here.
-First, you will need
+First, you will need Homebrew installed in your machine:
-Homebrew:

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

 Once Homebrew is ready, you can install `ffmpeg`.
-As stated in the [ffmpeg website](https://trac.ffmpeg.org/wiki/CompilationGuide/MacOSX), and for using all audio coding formats in **mkchromecast**, it is better to install some additional `ffmpeg`'s options:
+As stated in the [ffmpeg website](https://trac.ffmpeg.org/wiki/CompilationGuide/MacOSX), and for being able to use all audio coding formats in **mkchromecast**, it is better to install `ffmpeg` with the following options enabled:

 ```
 brew install ffmpeg --with-fdk-aac --with-ffplay --with-freetype --with-libass --with-libquvi --with-libvorbis --with-libvpx --with-opus --with-x265